LitiumAB/Education/Developer Education/Tasks/Payment and shipping/README.md

 To be able to place orders in your site you will need to configure a payment provider and a shipping provider.

+**A heads up before you start:**

+Litium apps are single install only, when you have installed your app once that apps install-link will not work again.
+If needed just follow the steps below to clear the app for re-installation:

+1. Stop the container of the app you want to clear
+1. Open the folder where you kepp the `docker-compose.yaml` file from the docker-task
+1. In the `/data`-subfolder of that folder you will find a `direct-payment` and a `direct-shipment` folder, delete the one you want to clear
+1. Start the container again and the install link will work

 ## Prepare

 Download `direct-payment-config.json` and `direct-shipment-config.json` from the [_Resources_-folder](Resources) to your computer.